cyberark/conjur/CONDUCT.md

-If a community member engages in unacceptable behavior, the Conjur administrators may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).
+If a community member engages in unacceptable behavior, the Conjur administrators may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service.)

 ## Addressing Grievances